 \section{Abstract}

-We study quantization of the self-interacting scalar field within the unfolded dynamics approach.
-To this end we present a classical unfolded system describing $4d$ off-shell scalar field with a general self-interaction potential.
-Then we systematically construct three different but related unfolded formulations of the corresponding quantum field theory, supporting them with illustrative calculations: unfolded functional Schwinger\textendash Dyson system, unfolded system for correlation functions and an unfolded effective system which determines an effective action.
-The most curious feature we reveal is that an unfolded quantum commutator gets naturally regularized: standard delta-function is replaced with the heat kernel, parameterized by the unfolded proper time.
+We study quantization of a self-interacting scalar field within the unfolded dynamics approach.
+To this end we find and analyze a classical unfolded system describing $4d$ off-shell scalar field with a general self-interaction potential.
+Then we systematically construct three different but related unfolded formulations of the corresponding quantum field theory, supporting them with illustrative calculations: an unfolded functional Schwinger--Dyson system, an unfolded system for correlation functions and an unfolded effective system for vertex functions.
+The most curious feature we reveal is that an unfolded quantum commutator gets naturally regularized: a standard delta-function is replaced with a heat kernel, parameterized by the unfolded proper time.
 We also identify an auxiliary $5d$ system, having this proper time as a physical time, which generates $4d$ scalar action as its on-shell action.

 {}

 {}